-Breastfeeding and weight loss guide on WW
+Breastfeeding and weight loss on the WeightWatchers program

-Your questions about WW and breastfeeding answered
+Your questions about the WeightWatchers program and breastfeeding answered

 Having a baby and breastfeeding can be a big change, both physically and mentally.
 It’s not uncommon for you to feel confused and overwhelmed about the conflicting advice received while breastfeeding.
 How much should you eat?
 What should you avoid?
 How might your diet affect your baby?